dojo/docs/dojox/gfx.rst

 Not all doctypes will work with VML because VML was invented before the doctype, and has for the most part not been updated since.

-The following doctype has been shown to work in a majority of cases.
+The following doctype has been shown to work in a majority of cases (and may be required for IE8).
 The additional styles also help with display problems of some shape types.

 .. code-block :: html